sqlxpert/aws-tag-sched-ops/readme.md

  * Automated testing, consisting of a CloudFormation template to create sample AWS resources, and a program (perhaps another AWS Lambda function!) to check whether the intended operations were performed.
 An AWS Lambda function would also be ideal for testing security policies, while cycling through different IAM roles.

- * Additional AWS Lambda function, to automatically delete backups tagged `managed-delete`
+ * Additional AWS Lambda function, to automatically delete backups tagged <samp>managed-delete</samp>

  * Makefile